Duke of Cambridge Stakes Preview: Tips, Betting Offers and Odds, 4.10 at Ascot, 16th June 2020

-Day three at the Royal Ascot meeting sees the fillies in the spotlight in the Duke of Cambridge Stakes.
+The opening day at the Royal Ascot meeting this year sees the fillies in the spotlight in the Duke of Cambridge Stakes.
 Here we take a look at the best odds and betting offers available, and provide our betting tips for the race.

 Now offering £175,000 in total prize money, this one mile, Group 2 contest, for older fillies and mares was first run at the track in 2004.
 It may be one of the newer races but even so, it carries a lot of prestige and is a great betting and racing spectacle.